Updated October 18, 2021 13:08 IST

 - Travelers who previously took a serological test in Israel (after recovery or vaccination abroad) and are recognized as recovered by Misrad Habriut, do not need to take another serological test, provided that the vaccination or recovery was within the last six months.

-Please note that Green Passes will not be issued to non-Israelis before October 17.
-After October 17, upon exit from quarantine, non-Israelis will be eligible to receive a Green Pass.
+From October 17, upon exit from quarantine, non-Israelis will be eligible to receive a Green Pass.

 RULES FOR THOSE VACCINATED/ RECOVERED IN COUNTRIES THAT ARE PART OF THE EU